Bangkok is a city full of colours. It is a haven for everyone.

 Where to Stay in Bangkok

-I stayed at Rattanakosin island which is closer to all the attractions.
+I stayed at Rattanakosin Island, which is closer to all the attractions.
 From here the palace is close by and down the river are all the attractions.
-Since this is a day itinerary, suggest to commute using tuk tuk or a cab.
-Guess what, I walked around very ambitiously between all the attractions which was pretty time consuming to be honest.
+Since this is a day itinerary, I suggest commuting using a tuk-tuk or a cab.

 Here are the Must see places at Bangkok